jackmaden/philosophybreak/src/pages/articles/authentic-love-simone-de-beauvoir-on-what-makes-a-healthy-relationship/index.md

 ## Learn more about Beauvoir and existentialism

 <span class="big-letter">I</span>f you’re interested in learning more about Beauvoir and existentialist philosophy, consider checking out my brief [introduction to existentialism as both a movement and philosophy](/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/).
-You might also like my reading list of [existentialism’s best books](/reading-lists/existentialism/), as well as the following related reads:
+You might also like my reading lists of [Beauvoir’s best books](/reading-lists/simone-de-beauvoir-best-books/) and [existentialism’s best books](/reading-lists/existentialism/), as well as the following related reads:

 - [Existence Precedes Essence: What Sartre Really Meant](/articles/existence-precedes-essence-what-sartre-really-meant/)
 - [Sartre’s Waiter, ‘Bad Faith’, and the Harms of Inauthenticity](/articles/sartre-waiter-bad-faith-and-the-harms-of-inauthenticity/)